Supermagnum/supermorse-app/README.md

 ## It needs testing and debugging

+##found bugs
+21 Jun 2025:
+It displays the Morse character ( example A and .- ) but the character is played incorrectly, way to loud, it plays the tone by using a square wave, should be a sinusoidal wave.
+Also some issues with connecting to the MariaDB database.
+Some suggestions:
+The local client doesn't need that, a hashed file with username,email and password,progress is enough.

+Remaining:
+Maybe the modified Mumble server can also use a local file if the server running MariaDB (for modified Mumble) also is troublesome.
+Test creating username,password with email upon registration to the modified Mumble server.
+Test acess to Mumble server rooms,and server rooms management etc..

 ## Features

 - **Progressive Learning**: Start with just two characters and expand as you master them